-Please complete the online application form at the bottom of this page.
+Please apply by completing the online application form on the bottom of this web-page.

 The Epidemiology of a Vaccine

 Epidemiological research has become an important tool in assessing vaccine protection.
 Although there are several courses specialising in vaccinology, there remains a gap in teaching about advanced epidemiological tools for vaccine evaluation.
 This course fills that gap, providing an in-depth training on current methods used in the evaluation of vaccine efficiency, safety and policy.
 It aims to address immunisation issues in high, medium and low income countries.

 Aims and Objectives

 The overall aim of this short course is to provide an understanding of the methods used in the evaluation of vaccines and immunization; from early human trials through to assessment of population impact and policy.
 Specifically the course will:

 - Bring the participants up to date with the current methods for epidemiological evaluation of vaccines in terms of efficacy and safety, and collection of evidence necessary for policy formulation and evaluation.

 - Provide an understanding of the application of epidemiology to the pre- and post-licensure evaluation of vaccines